Sayre, Oklahoma

-Sayre is a small city in, and the county seat of, Beckham County, in western Oklahoma, United States.
-It is halfway between Oklahoma City, and Amarillo, Texas, on Interstate 40 and the former U.S. Route 66.
-The population was 4,375 at the 2010 census, the largest recorded by a census since Sayre's founding.
-The total was an increase of 6.3 percent from the 2000 census.
+Sayre is a city in and the county seat of Beckham County, in western Oklahoma, United States.
+It is halfway between Oklahoma City and Amarillo on Interstate 40 and the former U.S. Route 66.
+The population was 4,809 at the time of the 2020 census, an increase over the 4,375 figure from the 2010 census, and the largest population ever recorded by a census since Sayre's founding.

 History

 After the Civil War, Congress wanted to stimulate the economy and aid the growth of the nation.
 One way that they achieved this was to promote the building of the western railroads.
-Upon completion of the Union Pacific-Central Pacific joining together in 1869 with the Golden Spike, other railroads trying to capitalize on commerce and trade also began crossing the western country.
+Upon completion of the Union Pacific-Central Pacific joining in 1869 with the Golden Spike, other railroads trying to capitalize on commerce and trade also began crossing the western country.
 This included the Great Northern and Burlington in the far north, and the Southern Pacific on the extreme southern border.

 Eventually this would lead to rails crossing Indian Territory, present-day Oklahoma, around the start of the 20th century.
 A new rail line was extended from Weatherford to Texola by McCabe & Steen Contractors in July 1901.
 Entrepreneurs would buy land near where the new tracks were being laid, and also near a source of water.
 The Choctaw Town Site and Improvement Company did this, and when the Choctaw, Oklahoma and Gulf Railroad crossed the North Fork of the Red River in Western Indian Territory an instant town sprang up, which incorporated on 14 September 1901.

 The Choctaw Townsite & Improvement Company began selling lots to new "Sooners" arriving to start a new life.
-The seeds of a new town were on, businessmen came to sell their wares to the new town folk, and within one year the town's population was up to around 1,000.
+The seeds of a new town were sown, businessmen came to sell their wares to the new town folk, and within one year the town's population was up to around 1,000.
 Pennsylvanian Robert Heysham Sayre, a stockholder of the railroad, gave his name to the newly formed town in 1901.